AHosseinRnj/image-to-ascii/README.md

 # Image To ASCII
->Just a Basic App That Converts Image into ASCII
+>Just a basic App that converts Image into ASCII

 ### Software Pictures
 | MainForm | OutPut |